LinkedIn SEO Guide: Boost Your Visibility in 2025

 - Character Limit: You have 2,600 characters (370-650 words is a good target) to elaborate on your expertise.

-3. Enhancing Your Experience Section
+3) Revamp Your Experience Section

-4. The Power of Skills & Endorsements
+4) Include Skills & Endorsements

-- Relevant Skills: List all relevant skills, focusing on those most critical to your profession and those people would search for.
+- Relevant Skills: List all relevant skills, focusing on those most critical to your profession and those that people would search for.
 LinkedIn allows you to add up to 50 skills.

 - Seek Endorsements: Actively ask colleagues and clients to endorse you for your top skills.
 Endorsements add credibility and signal to LinkedIn’s algorithm that your listed skills are accurate.